pbougue/tartare/documentation/tartare.md

 - `directory` : provide a sub-directory, usefull when connecting to a FTP ressource
 - `authent.username` : for a secured ressource (FTP or HTTP), contains the login
 - `authent.password` : for a secured ressource (FTP or HTTP), contains the password.
 Be carefull, when consulting the API, this field is hidden for security matters.
+If the `authent.username` is modified, the `authent.password` should also be provided.

 ### Contributor's Process properties
 The `Contributor` processes are described [in this page](./preprocesses.md).